willkg/douglas/docs/deploy_cgi.rst

 .. only:: text

-   Read the documentation regarding Flavours and Templates to help you out.
+   Read the documentation regarding Themes and Templates to help you out.

 .. only:: html or latex

-   Check out :ref:`flavours-and-templates`.
+   Check out :ref:`themes-and-templates`.

 I hate writing in HTML!